coleygroup/dsp/README.md

                         the number of points with which to discretize the objective function -N N                  the number of initialization points -q BATCH_SIZE, --batch-size BATCH_SIZE
-  -T T                  the number iterations to perform optimization -R REPEATS, --repeats REPEATS
+  -T T                  the number of iterations to perform optimization -R REPEATS, --repeats REPEATS
                         the number of repetitions to perform.
 If not specified, then collate.py must be run afterwards for further analysis
   -ds DISCRETIZATION_SEED, --discretization-seed DISCRETIZATION_SEED